-- Board and Device Planning: Covers decisions and design tasks that Xilinx recommends accomplishing prior to design creation.
-These include I/O and clock planning, PCB layout considerations, device capacity and throughput assessment, alternate device definition, power estimation, and debugging. - Design Creation: Covers the best practices for RTL definition, IP configuration and management, and constraints assignment. - Implementation: Covers the options available and best practices for synthesizing and implementing the design. - Design Closure: Covers the various design analysis and implementation techniques used to close timing on the design or to reduce power consumption.
+- Chapter 2: Board and Device Planning: Covers decisions and design tasks that Xilinx recommends accomplishing prior to design creation.
+These include I/O and clock planning, PCB layout considerations, device capacity and throughput assessment, alternate device definition, power estimation, and debugging. - Chapter 3: Design Creation with RTL: Covers the best practices for RTL definition and IP configuration and management. - Chapter 4: Design Constraints: Provides recommendations for creating proper timing, power, and physical constraints as well as specifying additional constraints, attributes, and other elements used during synthesis and implementation. - Chapter 5: Design Implementation: Covers the options available and best practices for synthesizing and implementing the design. - Chapter 6: Design Closure: Covers the various design analysis and implementation techniques used to close timing on the design or to reduce power consumption.
 It also includes considerations for adding debug logic to the design for hardware verification purposes.